-Slightly different, and probably more practical, would be to ask not for the final score's expectation value, but for the percentage $p_\text{win}$ of favorable outcomes.
-This amounts to describing the subspace of states, that are considered "favorable" in a feasible way.
-Once the projection $P_{\rm fav}$ onto this subspace is available, the overlap $\bra{\Phi_{\rm fin}} P_{\rm fav} \ket{\Phi_{\rm fin}}$ equals the probability of a favorable outcome, i.e. the probability of player A winning the game.
+A slightly different and probably more practical approach is to ask not for the expectation value of the final score, but for the percentage $p_\text{win}$ of favorable outcomes.
+This amounts to describing, in a feasible way, the subspace of states considered favorable.
+Once the projection $P_{\rm fav}$ onto this subspace is available, the overlap $\bra{\Phi_{\rm fin}} P_{\rm fav} \ket{\Phi_{\rm fin}}$ equals the probability of a favorable outcome, i.e., the probability that player A wins the game.